Chloroauric acid: Uses

 Chloroauric acid is the precursor used in the purification of gold by electrolysis.

 Liquid–liquid extraction of chloroauric acid is used for the recovery, concentrating, purification, and analytical determinations of gold.
 Of great importance is the extraction of H[AuCl4] from hydrochloric medium by oxygen-containing extractants, such as alcohols, ketones, ethers and esters.
 The concentration of gold(III) in the extracts may exceed 1 mol/L. Frequently used extractants for this purpose are dibutyl glycol, methyl isobutyl ketone, tributyl phosphate, dichlorodiethyl ether (chlorex).

 In histology, chlorauric acid is known as "brown gold chloride", and its sodium salt Na[AuCl4] (sodium tetrachloroaurate(III)) as "gold chloride", "sodium gold chloride" or "yellow gold chloride".
 The sodium salt is used in a process called "toning" to improve the optical definition of tissue sections stained with silver.

-In photography, chlorauric acid can be used as a gold toner.
+In photography, chloroauric acid can be used as a gold toner.

 Health effects and safety

 Chloroauric acid is a strong eye, skin, and mucous membrane irritant.
 Prolonged skin contact with chloroauric acid may result in tissue destruction.
 Concentrated chloroauric acid is corrosive to skin and must, therefore, be handled with appropriate care, since it can cause skin burns, permanent eye damage, and irritation to mucous membranes.
 Gloves are worn when handling the compound.